Extreme Points in Multi-Dimensional Screening: Feasibility Constraints and Exhaustive Mechanisms

-That is, a non-constant mechanism is exhaustive if and only if the facet-defining hyperplanes corresponding to the binding feasibility constraints satisfy two conditions: (a) their normal vectors span the ambient space and (b) they have an empty intersection.
-These conditions ensure that the mechanism can neither be translated or scaled relative to a point in a way that would make additional feasibility constraints binding. \Cref{fig:exhaustive_characterization} illustrates.
+That is, a non-constant mechanism is exhaustive if and only if the facet-defining hyperplanes corresponding to the binding feasibility constraints satisfy two conditions: (1) their normal vectors span the ambient space and (2) they have an empty intersection.
+Equivalently, $\mathcal{F}(x)$ contains a subset of $d+1$ hyperplanes of which (1) $d$ hyperplanes intersect in a single point $a$ and (2) the remaining hyperplane does not contain $a$.
+In particular, if $d=2$, then a non-constant mechanism $x\in\mathcal{X}$ is exhaustive if and only if $|\mathcal{F}(x)|\geq 3$.
+The two conditions ensure that a mechanism cannot be translated or scaled in a way that makes additional feasibility constraints binding. \Cref{fig:exhaustive_characterization} illustrates.

-An equivalent formulation of condition (2) in \Cref{prop:exhaustive_characterization} is that $\mathcal{F}(x)$ contains $d+1$ hyperplanes of which (a) $d$ intersect in a single point and (b) the last does not.
-In particular, if the facet-defining hyperplanes of the allocation space $A$ are in general position, then a non-constant mechanism $x\in\mathcal{X}$ is exhaustive if and only if $|\mathcal{F}(x)|\geq d+1$.\footnote{The hyperplanes in $\mathcal{F}$ are in \emph{general position} if every subset of more than $d$ hyperplanes in $\mathcal{F}$ has an empty intersection.} If $d=2$, then the facet-defining hyperplanes are always in general position; thus, a non-constant mechanism $x\in\mathcal{X}$ is exhaustive if and only if $|\mathcal{F}(x)|\geq 3$.